-Being Declared a Personal Services Business
+The Implications of Being Declared a Personal Services Business

 As companies continue to shed full-time positions, more and more one-person small businesses are created and many of these incorporate for the tax advantages and liability protection.
 However, as many contractors have discovered to their chagrin, if your small corporation is declared to be a personal services business by the Canada Revenue Agency (CRA), you could lose most of your tax deductions.
-Worse, you may be on the hook for a hefty tax bill to make up for tax deductions of previous years that have been disallowed.
+Worse, you may be on the hook for a hefty tax bill to make up for tax deductions for previous years that have been disallowed.

 Why You Don't Want a Personal Services Business

 The basic problem is that income from a personal services business is not considered to be active business income by the CRA.

 So if the CRA determines that your incorporated business is a personal services business, you suddenly have three tax problems:

 So instead of having the first $500,000 of your corporation's income taxed at a much lower rate, that income is now taxed at the (much higher) personal rate.
 Corporate tax rates vary from province to province, but the difference can be very expensive tax-wise, as Mark Goodfield, managing partner of Cunningham LLP, a Toronto-based law firm, explains in his The Blunt Bean Counter blog:

 "In Ontario that means the corporation will be subject to income tax at a rate of 39.25% (in 2012).
 For comparative purposes, the current small business income tax rate is 15.5%.
 As a consequence, when taking money out of a PSB by way of dividends, the ultimate combined personal and corporate tax rate will approach 58% in Ontario, a very punitive amount which is 12% greater than a high-rate employed taxpayer would pay."

 2) You will not be able to claim many standard business deductions.